nam-h-j/daliyEnglish/reading/220322_KoreanFood.md

 mushrooms were mentioned as one of the best sources of vitamin D.

 * Kimchi
-Kimchi was listed as one of the World's Healthiest Foods by Health Maga
+Kimchi was listed as one of the World's Healthiest Foods by Health Magazine in 2008.
+Teh articel touted kimchi as a "high-fiber, low-fat" food that was part of the reason for Korea's relatively low obesity rate.

+* Ginseng
+The Switzerland-based Global Health Lab publish an article on the benefits of ginseng.
+Ginseng has traditionally been used as medicine, and its roots contain vitamins and minerals.
 ```

 * keywords
   - Gain recognition : 인정을 받다
+  - homegrown : 토종의
+  - iodine : 요오드
+  - obesity : 비만
+  - wound : 상처, 부상

 * comment
-  -  😳
+  -